 We used TLR events and schedule curtailments in the vicinity of Duke to identify periods of congestion.
 Duke manages transmission congestion with generation redispatch, transmission system reconfiguration, and schedule curtailments.3 Of these, schedule curtailments have the most direct impact on market access and outcomes.
 During the period of study, there were no schedule curtailments or TLRs initiated by Duke.
-Other transmission operators initiated eight
+Other transmission operators initiated 128 curtailments, of which 36 were due to TLR events outside the region.